sebiniemann/Mantella/_includes/descriptions.md

 {% when "hill-climbing-setminimalstepsize-double" %}

-- Sets the minimal step size.
+{% include normalised-parameters.md %}

-- The minimal step sizes defines the minimal distance that must be between two consecutive parameters.
+- Sets the minimal distance that must be between two consecutive parameters.
+- Since the parameter space is normalised to \\([0, 1]^N\\), the same (percentage) minimal step size is used for all dimensions, whereby a step size of \\(1\\) correlates to the dimension-wise distance between the lower and the upper bound.
+- To choose different (percentage) minimal step sizes for each dimension, use `OptimisationProblem.setParameterScaling(...)`.
 - When the minimal step sizes is sufficiently large compared to the problem space, adding also `OptimisationProblem.setMinimalParameterDistance(...)` and setting `::mant::isCachingSamples` to `true` can drastically improve the time taken by the optimisation process.
 The sweet spot is a compromise between avoiding a time consuming evaluation and keeping the cache lookup time short.

+**Exceptions**

+- Throws a `std::logic_error`, if the minimal step size is negative.

 {% include example name=include.signature %}